 The Terroristic Threat offense is described as a “specific intent” type of offense primarily because prohibiting speech is difficult to do without infringing on the constitutional rights of free speech.

 Have you been charged with making a Terroristic Threat?
-Call criminal lawyer Paul Saputo at (888) 239-9305.
+Call criminal lawyer Paul Saputo at (888) 239-9305 to discuss legal representation.

 Terroristic Threat is closely related to the Assault by Threat law.